Freezing weather bursts pipes, floods daycares and restaurants

 CHICAGO (WLS) -- The freezing cold weather over the past week has caused burst pipes and left a Chicago daycare and an Indiana restaurant scrambling to get cleaned up and back to business.

-"Day by day, just to see bit by bit everything that we worked so hard for to just be washed away, it's rough," Kermit Academy owner Kiley Russell.
+"Day by day, just to see bit by bit everything that we worked so hard for to just be washed away, it's rough," said Kemit Academy owner Kiley Russell.

 The Hyde Park special needs daycare has been flooded after a pipe ruptured overnight Wednesday in an apartment above their business.